WuphonsReach/rimworld-notes/ModBugs-1.6.md

 ### Remove both HAH and PUAH

 Remove both Harvest and Haul and Pick Up and Haul mods.
-Also Bulk Load for Transports mod.
+Also Bulk Load for Transports mod because it depends on "Pick Up and Haul" (PUAH).

-I might have to put PUAH back due to errors when trying to continue the save.
+- mehni.pickupandhaul
+- laredson.harvestandhaul
+- ilarion.bulkloadfortransporters (depends on mehni.pickupandhaul)

+Given that I've avoided any errors since removing those (3) mods, it'sprobably one of those.